Stimulus Package Update: Is Time Running Out On A Possible Second Stimulus Check?

-(CBSNewYork) — Talks on another round of economic stimulus continued over the weekend.
-But time is growing short for passing another stimulus bill before the election.
-According House Speaker Nancy Pelosi, who is heading up negotiations for the Democrats, a deal must be reached by this Tuesday if a bill is to pass by November 3.
+(CBSNewYork) — Talks on another round of economic stimulus continued Monday, with progress made between the two sides.
+But time is short for passing another stimulus bill before the election.
+If a bill is to pass by November 3, a deal must be reached by Tuesday, October 20, according to House Speaker Nancy Pelosi, who is heading up negotiations for the Democrats.

+The scenario grew a little more likely with the White House accepting language that would address racial disparities in the effects of the virus.
+The two sides appear to be closer on other issues as well, according to Pelosi’s Deputy Chief of Staff Drew Hammill.

+The Speaker and Secretary Mnuchin spoke at 3:00 p.m. today for approximately 53 minutes.
+In this call, they continued to narrow their differences.
+The Speaker has tasked committee chairs to reconcile differences with their GOP counterparts on key areas.
+(1/2)

-That scenario is unlikely, given the distance between her and Treasury Secretary Steven Mnuchin.
-Pelosi is holding to her $2.2 trillion figure while Mnuchin, working on behalf of the White House, is sticking to $1.8 trillion.
-Despite that gap, the two sides agree on the need for another round of $1,200 stimulus checks and more enhanced unemployment benefits, as were found in the CARES Act, which expired at the end of July.
+The two sides already agree on the need for another round of $1,200 stimulus checks and more enhanced unemployment benefits, as were found in the CARES Act, which expired at the end of July.

+Pelosi and Treasury Secretary Steven Mnuchin, negotiating for the Trump administration, still need to settle on a price tag, however, which could range from $1.8 trillion to $2.2 trillion.
+There are additional differences in the details as well.
+The two sides remain at odds over language for a national strategic testing plan.
+Though, in a hopeful sign, Pelosi said in a Monday television appearance, “We have finally, in the last 24 hours… come to a place where they are willing to address the crisis, the coronavirus, to crush the virus.”

 >>READ: Stimulus Package Update: As Unemployment Claims Climb, Have Both Sides Found Common Ground?

-But there are significant differences in the details as well.
-The two sides remain at odds over language for a national strategic testing plan.
-As stated in a recent press release from the Speaker’s office about the latest round of revisions, “These changes make the funding a slush fund for the Administration which “may” grant or withhold rather than a prescribed, funded plan to crush the virus.”

-Other outstanding issues include inadequate childcare provisions and more necessary funding for state and local governments.
-Also mentioned were the Child Tax Credit, Child and Dependent Tax Credit, and the Earned Income Tax Credit.
-Still, the Speaker expressed optimism that a deal could be reached before the election.
+Other outstanding issues to be resolved include inadequate childcare provisions and more necessary funding for state and local governments.
+Also to be ironed out are the Child Tax Credit, Child and Dependent Tax Credit, and the Earned Income Tax Credit.
+Still, the Speaker remains optimistic that a deal can be reached before the election.

 STIMULUS!
 Go big or go home!!!